teresaritorto/ProductService/README.md

 ```

 The following is expected:
-1) Use C# and the Web API 2 Framework
+1) Use C# and the Web Api 2 Framework
 2) Implement some form of automated testing
 3) Use some form of in-memory persistence